ethan0905/Starton_hackathon_2022/README.md

 </div>

 ## 🤏 Pitch
-We are 4 students from 42 school and we have been experiencing issues with our client payement.
-We create this projet to solve this with a smart contract store on a blockchain !
+We are 4 students from 42 school and we have been experiencing issues with our client payement (deadline, terms of contract, ...).
+We thought that using blockchain technology to solve this problem was an interesting idea.

 ## ❗ Problem
 #### What problem does your project solve?
 1. Contract falsification